Reviewed and contributions made by Anne Kender, PT, DPT, c/NDT and Pediatric Physical Therapist

 - Poor postural alignment

-Physical therapy can assist your child in achieving a heel-toe gait pattern.
+Physical therapy for toe walking can assist your child in achieving a heel-toe walking pattern.
 It may also correct any range of motion restrictions, muscle imbalances and postural deformities.

 Upon your first visit, your physical therapist will identify the child's origin for toe-walking.
 Once the source of the issue is identified, the therapist will determine a care plan.